po1sigala/live/02-Lesson-Plans/Full-Time/05-Week/03-Day/03-Day-LessonPlan.md

 ## Overview

 In this class, we will start by doing the mini-project from Unit 9 on Node.js.
 Then we will be introducing students to the usage of JavaScript constructors and how they can be used to dynamically create objects with similar schemas.
+Students will be introduced to object-oriented programming.
+They will learn about key OOP concepts like constructors, prototypes, polymorphism, and Promises.

 ## Instructor Notes